 Now, that Siri has joined Alexa to support the Netatmo Weather Station, it’s time for a big update!
 As this post is a long-term review, we’ll have a look, how the Netatmo Weather Station, an additional Indoor module, the Rain Gauge, and the Wind Gauge performed over many years.
 And, how Alexa and now Siri came into the picture.

 The Netatmo Weather Station is designed to measure your environment, both indoors and outdoors.
 It collects data from many sensors and presents it in the Netatmo Weather app or in a browser, where you can analyze past weather data, observe the present and forecast the future.

-The good news first: All devices survived pretty rough weather conditions over many years and are still working!
+Good news first: All devices survived pretty rough weather conditions over many years and are still working!

 Who is Netatmo?

 Dr. Fred Potter founded the French smart home company Netatmo in 2011.
 He holds a Ph.D. in Microelectronics and is also co-founder of Withings, a smart health company.
 Netatmo builds smart home devices covering security, energy, air care, and weather.

 Fred’s smart home vision is: “[A] Smart Home is created to ease lives by turning homes into more efficient, more comfortable places.”

 Well, what does this mean?
 Here is a brief summary of a talk Dr. Potter gave at ECO18 in Paris: